 2019 Sacagawea Dollar Value Guides

-The 2019 Sacagawea Dollar was produced in three distinct categories, each with different mintages, availability, and collector values.
+The 2019 Sacagawea Dollar was produced in three distinct categories — Philadelphia business strike, Denver business strike, and San Francisco proof — each with different mintages, production methods, and collector values.

-Understanding these varieties is essential for accurate valuation, as coins from different mints and production methods can vary significantly in market value.
-Business strikes from Philadelphia and Denver were produced exclusively for collector sets, while San Francisco created proof versions with mirror-like finishes for premium collector products.
+Understanding these varieties is essential for accurate valuation, as coins from different mints and production processes can vary significantly in market price.
+Business strikes from Philadelphia and Denver were produced exclusively for collector sets, while San Francisco created proof versions with mirror-like fields and frosted devices for premium collector products.

 Also Read: Top 100 Rarest Silver Dollar Coins Worth Money (Most Expensive)